Manaslu Circuit Trek

 Day 5: Trek from Namrung to Sama Gaon - 3,530 m / 11,581 ft

-Day 6: Acclimatization day - Hike to Manaslu Base Camp or Birendra Lake
+Day 6: Acclimatization day in Sama Gaon (Optional hike to Manaslu Base Camp or Birendra Lake)

 Day 7: Trek from Sama Gaon to Samdo - 3,875 m / 12,713 ft

-Day 8: Acclimatization day in Samdo (Optional hike toward the Tibet border)
+Day 8: Acclimatization day in Samdo (Optional hike toward the Tibet border viewpoint)

 Day 9: Trek from Samdo to Dharmasala - 4,480 m / 14,698 ft

-Day 12: Drive from Dharapani to Besisahar and continue to Kathmandu
+Day 12: Drive from Tilje to Besisahar and continue by road to Kathmandu

 Drive Distance: 140km/ 87 miles